 How to Escape a Fire in Your Home

-If a fire starts in your home, get out quickly and call the Fire Department or 9-1-1 from a neighbor's house.
-Here are some other important points to remember:
+If a fire starts in your home, get out fast and call 911 from a neighbor's house.
+Tell 911 your address so they know where to send the fire trucks.

 - Wrap a rug, blanket or coat around you if one is easy to reach.
 Cover your face with your hands.